Revolyssup/discoded/README.md

 ## How to use?

 1. *Discord bot* Create a discord bot application and generate an authentication token.
 [Create Discord application](https://discord.com/developers/applications).
 Add that token in the .env file of discordbot directory.
+Note:- Discord bot has other features too that you can checkout by ";help" command.

 2. Make sure you have docker installed.